 Carbon calculations are based on methodology approved by the Climate Action Reserve's Urban Forest Project Protocol.
 This software allows organizations to integrate public tree planting programs into their carbon offset or urban forestry programs.

-EcoSmart Landscapes began as the CUFR Tree Carbon Calculator (CTCC), developed in 2008 as a downloadable program in an Excel spreadsheet.
+EcoSmart Landscapes started through work on the CUFR Tree Carbon Calculator (CTCC), developed in 2008 as a downloadable program in an Excel spreadsheet.
 The current version of ecoSmart was released in 2012 as a web-based tool with added functionality for the state of California climate zones.
-There are plans to release similar online functionality for the broader U.S. It was developed by the U.S. Forest Service’s Pacific Southwest Research Station, California Department of Forestry and Fire Protection (CAL FIRE)’s Urban and Community Forestry Program, and EcoLayers.
+It was developed by the U.S. Forest Service’s Pacific Southwest Research Station, California Department of Forestry and Fire Protection (CAL FIRE)’s Urban and Community Forestry Program, and EcoLayers.

 Inputs and outputs

 Homeowners are asked to provide an address, and identify and mark the property outline and building of interest (e.g. a residential home) using a Google Maps interface.
 Users are then asked to:

 - Mark the locations of trees on the property and/or

 - Mark the locations where they wish to plant trees on the property

 - Enter information on the species and size of each existing tree.
 Size is requested in diameter at breast height (dbh) or height or